S0001Light/ShawnClarkSpenceExcelMacos/README.md

 On openOffice Macro's - name sheet to (1) - only between parenthesis.

+macros does do music also with rearrange arrange if i shared the code unknown?

 add to numbered, to two columns left, like satan bible's, add anything you like.

 then, in macro, add A:B to number, then add size to other part, in macro.